ipkg/difuse/README.md

 and leave, keys are re-balanced based across the new set of nodes.
 This is accomplished by using a Distributed Hash Table as the underlying transport.

 ## Features

-- Each node of equal weight.
-No single leader.
+- Each node is of equal weight.
+No single leader and no one is special.
-- Highly-Scalable
-- Highly fault tolerant
+- Highly-Scalable fault tolerant due to the peer-to-peer design
 - Data de-duplication

 ## Installation